Erwin Chemerinsky: Career

 After law school, Chemerinsky worked as an honors attorney in the Civil Division of the U.S. Department of Justice from 1978 to 1979, then entered private practice at the Washington, D.C., law firm Dobrovir, Oakes & Gebhardt.
 In 1980, Chemerinsky was hired as an assistant professor of law at DePaul University College of Law.
 He moved to the Gould School of Law at the University of Southern California (USC) in 1983.
-Chemerinsky taught at USC from 1983 to 2004, then joined the faculty of Duke University School of Law.
+Chemerinsky taught at USC from 1983 to 2004, then joined the faculty of Duke University School of Law from 2004 to 2008.

-In 1995, Chemerinsky provided commentary on the O.J.
-Simpson trial for KCBS-TV, KNX, and CBS News.
-He assisted in drafting the Constitution of Belarus and was a founding member of the Progressive Jewish Alliance.He served on a panel within the Los Angeles Police Department, tasked with investigating the Rampart Scandal, and participated in a commission examining irregularities in city contracting processes.
+In 1995, Chemerinsky provided commentary on the murder trial of O. J. Simpson for KCBS-TV, KNX, and CBS News.
+He assisted in drafting the Constitution of Belarus and was a founding member of the Progressive Jewish Alliance.
+He served on a panel within the Los Angeles Police Department tasked with investigating the Rampart scandal, and participated in a commission examining irregularities in city contracting processes.
 He played a role in drafting the Los Angeles city charter.

 In 2008, Chemerinsky was named the inaugural dean of the newly established University of California, Irvine School of Law.
 In 2017, he became dean of the UC Berkeley School of Law, where he is also the Jesse H. Choper Distinguished Professor of Law.

-Chemerinsky has authored sixteen books, including a constitutional law textbook, and over two hundred law review articles.
-He also writes a regular column for the Sacramento Bee and a monthly column for the ABA Journal and Los Angeles Daily Journal, and frequently pens op-eds for prominent newspapers across the country.
+As of November 2022, Chemerinsky has authored sixteen books, including a constitutional law textbook, and over two hundred law review articles.
+He also writes a regular column for The Sacramento Bee and monthly columns for the ABA Journal and Los Angeles Daily Journal, and frequently pens op-eds for prominent newspapers across the country.
 Chemerinsky has also argued several cases at the United States Supreme Court, including United States v.
 Apel, Scheidler v.
-National Organization for Women.
-Lockyer v.
-Andrade and Van Orden v.
+National Organization for Women, Lockyer v.
+Andrade, and Van Orden v.
 Perry, and has written numerous amicus briefs.

 In 2011, National Jurist magazine described Chemerinsky one of the "23 Law Profs to Take Before You Die".

-He is the National Advisory Board Co-chair of the UC Free Speech Center.
+He is the co-chair of the UC Free Speech Center's National Advisory Board.
 He was appointed to Los Angeles District Attorney George Gascón's transition team in 2020.
-He was the President of the Association of American Law Schools for the term spanning 2021–2022.
+He was the president of the Association of American Law Schools for the term spanning 2021–2022.